mandraghen/k8s-infrastructure/README.md

 # k8s-infrastructure
-This repo contains all resources needed to setup a k8s platform including some useful tools and components, in the manifest format, according to the principles of IaC and GitOps:
+This repo contains all resources needed to set up a k8s platform including some useful tools and components, in the manifest format, according to the principles of IaC and GitOps:
 * k8s Dashboard configuration
 * [API Gateway](https://gateway-api.sigs.k8s.io/) ([nginx implementation](https://docs.nginx.com/nginx-gateway-fabric/)), replacing the Ingress component
 * [cert-manager](https://cert-manager.io/) for the https certificates management